The warm water. The soothing jets. The white noise.

-The water’s buoyancy reduces your body weight by around 90 per cent, relieving the pressure on your joints and muscles – especially the spine, which bears the brunt of our modern lifestyles.
+The buoyancy of warm water also reduces your body weight by around 90 per cent, relieving the pressure on your joints and sore muscles – especially the spine, which bears the brunt of our modern lifestyles.

 “Sitting causes up to twice as much pressure on discs on the spine as standing [and] can cause unnecessary strain on the back and neck” says Tim Hutchful, a British Chiropractic Association (BCA) chiropractor.